yunshiuan/tomnet-project/models/working_model/test_on_simulation_data/Readme.txt

 https://danijar.com/variable-sequence-lengths-in-tensorflow/
 (2) Don't use dropout for preference inference.
 (3) Resume weight decay back to 2 x 10-5.
+(4) Train on new data which each maze has equal number of potential targets.
 ########################################

 Current training session (v21, commit 9f3e1a)[At working_model]